sgoudelis/swirly/README.md

 ## Demostration for non-blocking high-speed Web API with asynchronous job handling.

+This is work in progress.
+Incomplete code warning.

 A collection of python scripts that make up high-speed non-blocking HTTP API with asynchronous job handling.

 ## Requirements